Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you don't have time to do it right, when will you have time to do it over?"
+> "It's beautiful to be alone.
+To be alone does not mean to be lonely.
+It means the mind is not influenced and contaminated by society."
-> — **John Wooden**
+> — **Jiddu Krishnamurti**

 ---